palit-dev/Beyond-Retrieval/Datasets/Readme.md

 ## Train, Test and Validation Datasets

-This section consists of all the features common across the train, validation and test split:
+This section compiles features common across train, validation, and test splits:

 * **sample_id** : Unique identifier for each sample.
-* **target_arxiv_id** : The ArXiv ID of the Target Paper/Proposal.
+* **target_arxiv_id** : ArXiv ID of the Target Paper/Proposal.
 * **target_title** : Title of the Target Paper/Proposal.
 * **topic** : Topic that cites the Reference Paper.
 * **bib_id** : Unique Identifier for Reference Papers.